AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-53998-dynamic-block-based-on-customer-segment-doesnt-work-correctly-on-logging-out.md

 <u>Expected results</u>:

-The banner created for logged-in customers are not displayed for guest users.
+The banner created for logged-in customers is not displayed for guest users.

 <u>Actual results</u>: